 $ cd /opt $ sudo git clone https://aur.archlinux.org/yay-git.git

-Change the file permissions from the root the sudo user.
+Change the file permissions from the root to the sudo user.

 To build the package from PKGBUILD, navigate into the yay folder.